RightsandWrongsgit/ARMTEC/business/needgap.md

 ## Get at the 'Who'

 Again, the example below is just that.
 You should make sure you are collecting a very extensive list of classification/[segmentation and targeting]() questions.
-These will both allow you to be very clear on who you are going to find interest in your product/service and begin to drive your list source capture plans.
+These will both allow you to be very clear on who you are going to find interest in your product/service and begin to drive your list source capture plans.<br>
 <img src="../business/captures/needgap4.png"  width="600">